-As individual cases vary, our specialists will analyse your condition and recommend treatment options suitable to addressing your needs.
+As individual cases vary, our specialists will analyse your condition and recommend treatment options according your needs.
 Depending on your condition, surgery may be recommended to help improve or alleviate symptoms and potentially restore functionality.
-Our highly skilled and experience team at the Murdoch Orthopaedic Clinic can assist with a wide range of conditions concerning the hand, wrist and upper extremities including:
+Our highly skilled and experienced team at the Murdoch Orthopaedic Clinic can assist with a wide range of conditions concerning the hand, wrist and upper extremities including:

 - Fractures and dislocations – if you break a bone, you may want to consult our hand, elbow and wrist surgeons in Perth.
 Surgery can assist with rectifying the break and reduce pain and other issues which may arise in the future.

 - Base of thumb and wrist arthritis – this involves the breakdown of cartilage around the joints, resulting in pain, stiffness and inflammation.
 Speak to our specialists about our hand, elbow and wrist surgery in Perth or other treatment options.